Nuitka/Nuitka/README.rst

 .. admonition:: Status

-   From modules attributes, only ``__name__`` are currently actually optimized.
+   From modules attributes, only ``__name__`` is currently actually optimized.
    Also possible would be at least ``__doc__``.
 In the future, this may improve as SSA is expanded to module variables.

 Built-in Name Lookups
 ---------------------

-Also built-in exception name references are optimized if they are used as module level read only variables:
+Also, built-in exception name references are optimized if they are used as a module level read-only variables:

 .. code-block:: python